 Open topic with navigation

-In NuoDB release 2.1 a new monitoring framework was introduced where each broker tracks all the statistics for its host and NuoDB Manager reports these statistics from its one connection with that broker.
-In this new monitoring framework, these statistic sets are available by means of the
+In NuoDB's monitoring framework, each broker tracks all the statistics for its host and NuoDB Manager reports these statistics from its one connection with that broker.
+In this monitoring framework, the following statistic sets are available using the

 monitor command reports only database process statistics.